ivucica/go-tibia/things/color_error_report.md

-RAW_REPORT: str = """# Project Retrospective: Deconstructing the OutfitColor Palette
+# Project Retrospective: Deconstructing the OutfitColor Palette

 This report details the step-by-step process of reverse-engineering a 133-entry color lookup table.
 The journey began with a large, static data table and concluded with a compact, procedural formula that replicates the original data with near-perfect accuracy.